 Shaun A. Goho

-Ari Peskoe is the Senior Fellow in Electricity Law at the Policy Initiative.
-He has written extensively about electricity regulation, on issues ranging from electric vehicles to Constitutional challenges to states’ energy laws.
-Prior to the Policy Initiative, Ari was an associate at a law firm in Washington, D.C. where he litigated before the Federal Energy Regulatory Commission about the Western Energy Crisis.
+Ari Peskoe is Director of the Electricity Law Initiative at the Environmental & Energy Law Program.
+He has written extensively about electricity regulation, on issues ranging from rooftop solar to Constitutional challenges to states’ energy laws.
+Prior to the Electricity Law Initiative, Ari was an associate at a law firm in Washington, D.C. where he litigated before the Federal Energy Regulatory Commission about the Western Energy Crisis.
 Before that, Ari was a Peace Corps Volunteer in Ghana and spent two years trying to bring the 2012 Olympics to New York.
 He received his J.D. from Harvard Law School and graduated from the University of Pennsylvania with degrees in electrical engineering and business.

 Jacqueline Calahong is a staff assistant for the Emmett Environmental Law & Policy Clinic.
 Jacqueline has worked at the Tufts University Center for Children, Ceres, Massachusetts Department of Environmental Protection, and Public Employees for Environmental Responsibility.
 She holds a B.A. in political science from the University of Michigan and a J.D. from the Pennsylvania State University Dickinson School of Law.